-The Fix 404 pages is different that designating a 404 error page for your site.
-This feature lets you know what people have tried to navigate to directly but resulted in an error page.
+The Fix 404 pages option is different than designating a 404 error page for your site.
+This feature lets you know what people have tried to navigate to directly but received an error page.
 Either a search engine has an older link still in its index that people are clicking on or a visitor has a bookmark that is out of date.
-In both cases you want to make their experience of being taken to the correct location as quick and seamless as possible.
+In both cases, you want to make their experience of being taken to the correct location as quick and seamless as possible.

 - Add redirect